You know, in case you were wondering…

 Will you provide a blurb for my soon-to-be-published book?

 Maybe!
-Time is an obvious factor, and I only choose to blurb books I genuinely love, but you can certainly email me to inquire.
+Time is an obvious factor, and I only choose to blurb books I genuinely love, but you can certainly email me or my agent to inquire.

 Will you do an interview for my blog/visit my school/speak on a panel/participate in the event I’m organizing/Skype with my book club/etc?

 Thank you for thinking of me!
-I am open to all publicity opportunities, barring availability.
+I’m open to all publicity opportunities, bearing in mind availability.
 Please email me so we can discuss your proposal.

 Where else can I find you online?

 Here I am on Twitter, Facebook, Pinterest, Instagram, and Tumblr.
 My Goodreads author page is HERE.
-You can mark Kissing Max Holden “To Read” HERE, and The Impossibility of Us “To Read” HERE.
-Kissing Max Holden‘s Swoon Reads page is HERE, and The Impossibility of Us‘s Swoon Reads page is HERE.
-My Swoon Reads author profile is HERE.
-You can also find me (and many other 2017 debut authors) at The 2017 Debuts.
+You can mark Kissing Max Holden “To Read” HERE, The Impossibility of Us “To Read” HERE, and How the Light Gets In “To Read” HERE.
+My Fierce Reads author profile is HERE.